 If you bring a chinchilla into your life, expect to have him for quite a long time.
 Domestic, pet chinchillas usually live well into their teens, or even longer.
-That's a huge improvement over the life span of their wild relatives.
+That's a huge improvement over the lifespan of a chinchilla in the wild.
 Long coveted for their fur, their coats also make chinchillas good house pets.
-That's because the fur is so dense that parasites can't penetrate -- and stroking it is a delight to the touch.
+That's because the fur is so dense that parasites can't penetrate—and stroking it is a delight to the touch.

 Today, chinchillas are raised domestically for fur and for the pet trade.
-A well-cared for pet chinchilla might live between 15 and 20 years.
+The chinchilla age span of a well-cared-for pet might be between 15 and 20 years.
 All that fur fools the eye, making the animal appear larger than he really is.
-At maturity, chinchillas are 11 to 14 inches long, weighing between between 1 and 2 pounds.
+At maturity, chinchillas are 11 to 14 inches long, weighing between 1 and 2 pounds.
 Females are larger than males.

 Chinchillas are born after an approximately 111-day gestation, fully furred.
-Baby chinchillas nurse until about the age of 8 weeks.
-They become sexually mature at 8 months of age.
+Baby chinchillas nurse until about the age of eight weeks.
+They become sexually mature at eight months of age.
 The female gives birth to between one and five kits in each litter, averaging two.
 In the wild, they generally give birth to two litters, possibly three, annually.
 Females can breed year-round.

 Provide your chinchilla with a large, draft-free cage, away from direct sunlight.
-Ideally, the cage should measure 6-by-6-by-3 feet, providing plenty of room for these active animals.
-Include a box, tunnel or other suitable hiding place.
-Chinchillas don't do well in hot weather or high indoor heat, so keep the temperature in their environment between 60 and 70 degrees.
+Ideally, the chinchilla cage should measure 6 by 6 by 3 feet, providing plenty of room for these active animals.
+Include a box, tunnel, or other suitable hiding places.
+Chinchillas don't do well in hot weather or high indoor heat and temperatures over 75 degrees Fahrenheit can cause heat stroke.
+Keep the temperature in their environment between 60 and 70 degrees.